 Payments are automatically deducted from revenues generated on your merchant account every day until the advance is paid off.

-Perhaps the quickest form of small business financing, getting approved for a merchant cash advance is relatively easy.
+Perhaps the quickest form of small business financing, getting approved is relatively easy.

-They are simply buying a piece of the company’s future revenues.
+Lenders are buying a piece of your company’s future revenues.

 Most merchant cash advance companies require merchant processing statements and bank statements to determine not only if you qualify, but also how much you qualify for.